NchobaSJ/RSA-and-AES-Encryption/README.md

    javac Client.java
    java Client
 3. **Communication:**
-   ->After connection is established, both client and server can type messages ->Messages will be encrypted, signed, and verified automatically ->Type your message and press Enter to send
+   -After connection is established, both client and server can type messages -Messages will be encrypted, signed, and verified automatically -Type your message and press Enter to send